deanturpin/KEYnote/readme.md

 ![](screenshot.png)

-Screenshot is highlighting the major 3rd of an A chord: 440, 550, 660.
+Screenshot is highlighting the major 3rd of an A chord: 440, 550 and 660Hz.
 Note the FFT bin is not a precise pitch so the closest concert pitch is displayed.

 # Install dependencies
 ```bash